-Canadian-born Concert Guitarist Katie Lonson is a unique soloist and chamber musician whose exceptional musicality and powerful stage presence define her.
+Canadian-born classical guitarist Katie Lonson is a unique soloist and chamber musician whose refined musicality and powerful stage presence define her.

 About me

-Katie began her musical studies at the Senior Academy Program for Gifted Youth at Mount Royal University’s Conservatory in Calgary, Canada, where she studied both cello and classical guitar.
-She later relocated to Germany and chose to specialize as a classical guitarist, earning a German Diplom in Artistic Solo Performance and a Master of Music (Honours) from the University of Music and Performing Arts in Stuttgart under Prof. Johannes Monno, followed by a postgraduate degree from the Mozarteum University in Salzburg under Prof. Laura Young.
-Further studies include masterclasses with world-renowned artists such as Roland Dyens, Sergio and Odair Assad, Pepe Romero, Aniello Desiderio, Margarita Escarpa, Leila Schayegh, and Pavel Steidl.
+She began her musical studies in cello and classical guitar at the Senior Academy Program for Gifted Youth at Mount Royal University’s Conservatory in Calgary.
+After relocating to Germany, she chose to specialize as a classical guitarist, earning a German Diplom in Artistic Solo Performance and a Master of Music (Honours) from the University of Music and Performing Arts in Stuttgart under Prof. Johannes Monno, followed by a postgraduate degree from the Mozarteum University in Salzburg under Prof. Laura Young.
+Her artistic development has been further shaped by masterclasses with world-renowned artists such as Roland Dyens, Sergio and Odair Assad, Pepe Romero, Anthony Rooley, Margarita Escarpa, Leila Schayegh, and Pavel Steidl.

-Katie’s solo awards include first prize at the Canadian Music Competition, second prize at the Tallinn International Guitar Competition, and third prize at the Sarajevo International Guitar Festival Competition.
-Her performances have been featured live on Catalan television as well as from Kadriorg Palace on Estonian national radio (ERR).
-She has been awarded grants from the Deutsche Musikrat, the Canadian Arts Council, Klangspektrum Baden-Württemberg, and the Alberta Foundation for the Arts, and is an alumna of Yehudi Menuhin’s Live Music Now scholarship program.
+Katie’s solo distinctions include first prize at the Canadian Music Competition, second prize at the Tallinn International Guitar Competition, and third prize at the Sarajevo International Guitar Festival Competition.
+Her performances have been featured on Canadian television and on Estonian public radio (ERR).
+She has received substantial grants from foundations such as Canada Council for the Arts and the Alberta Foundation for the Arts, and is an alumna of both Domaine Forget International Music Academy and the Live Music Now foundation.

 Katie currently serves as a lecturer at the School for Music and Art in Böblingen, Germany.